2003 Pontiac Vibe Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Pontiac Vibe
+A guide to repairs, service, and maintenance costs for your 2003 Pontiac Vibe

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 The bolts attaching the front door window glass to the window regulator may come loose.
 This can cause the window regulator to become damaged and possibly causing the window glass to break.
 Some 2003 & 2004 models have been recalled for the issue.

 2003 Pontiac Vibe QuestionsThe sunroof area of the headliner has developed a really annoying rattle.
 (1 answer)